andi4000/home-containers/README.md

 ## Overview

 Traefik is the main point of contact from outside for all services.
-It provides reverse proxying with domain name access, e.g. `https://portainer.lan` instead of `https://vm03.lan:1337`.
-The other services are deployed on demand, with two necessary settings:
+It provides reverse proxying with domain name access, e.g. `https://portainer.YOURDOMAIN.com` instead of `https://vm03.lan:1337`.
+Also valid HTTPS certificate from LetsEncrypt is very nice.

-- DNS CNAME pointing at docker host's IP address
+This requires a valid public domain name (ca. 5 EUR/year), and public DNS entry pointing to the VM private IP address.
+Your VM/server's IP address will be public, yes.
+Is it insecure?
+I don't think so.
+It's one step away from IP scan anyway.

-- docker labels in each container pushing dynamic configuration to Traefik
+Additionally you could add wildcard CNAME record pointing to the VM for automatic DNS resolving.
+With this, other services can be deployed on demand, with only docker label necessary in each container pushing dynamic configuration to Traefik.

 e.g.